The Enso Circle is more than just a symbol:

 The History Of The Enso Circle

-Although it is not known how long enso art has been around, we do know that it has origins in Japan and has been around for hundreds of years.
+Although we don’t know how long enso art has been around, we do know that it has origins in Japan

 One of the earliest and best examples of an enso circle that has been found in Japanese culture is credited to Ranzan Shoryu (1718-1797).